sst/guide/_examples/how-to-create-a-rest-api-in-typescript-with-serverless.md

 The `ApiEndpoint` is the API we just created.

 Let's test our endpoint using the integrated [SST Console](https://console.sst.dev).
-The SST Console is a web based dashboard to manage your SST apps [Learn more about it in our docs]({{ site.docs_url }}/console).
+The SST Console is a web based dashboard to manage your SST apps [Learn more about it in our docs]({{ site.v2_url }}/console).

 Go to the **API** explorer and click the **Send** button of the `GET /notes` route to get a list of notes.

-Note, The [API explorer]({{ site.docs_url }}/console#api) lets you make HTTP requests to any of the routes in your `Api` construct.
+Note, the [API explorer]({{ site.v2_url }}/console#api) lets you make HTTP requests to any of the routes in your `Api` construct.
 Set the headers, query params, request body, and view the function logs with the response.

 ![API tab get notes response](/assets/examples/rest-api/api-tab-get-notes-response.png)